StamTheo28/youtube-dashboard/README.md

 - **Comment Data Table:** View sentiment analysis and metadata for comments in a sortable table.
 - **CSV Export:** Export the comment data table as a CSV file for further analysis.
 - **Visualizations:** Explore visual representations of video comment data to enhance your understanding.
+- **Error Catching:** Improve your experience through the implementation of extensive error catching.
 - **Helping Points:** Get guidance at each dashboard section to navigate effectively.

 ## Installation <a name="installation"></a>